Eveready Battery Company: History

-In 1896, Russian immigrant Conrad Hubert founded the American Electrical Novelty and Manufacturing Company to market battery powered devices.
+In 1896, Jewish immigrant from Russia, Conrad Hubert, founded the American Electrical Novelty and Manufacturing Company to market battery powered devices.
 On January 10, 1899, the company obtained U.S. Patent No. 617,592 (filed March 12, 1898) from David Misell, an inventor.
 This "electric device" designed by Misell was powered by "D" batteries laid front-to-back in a paper tube with the light bulb and a rough brass reflector at the end.
-Misell, the inventor of the tubular hand-held "electric device" (flashlight), assigned his invention over to the American Electrical Novelty and Manufacturing Company owned by Conrad Hubert.
+Misell, the inventor of the tubular hand-held "electric device" (flashlight), assigned his invention over to Hubert's company.
+The flashlight and batteries were marketed using the "Ever Ready" trademark.

-In 1905, Hubert changed the name again to The American Ever Ready Company, selling flashlights and batteries under the trademark Ever Ready.
+In 1905, Hubert changed the name of the company to The American Ever Ready Company.
 In 1906 the British Ever Ready Electrical Company (BEREC) was formed for export of batteries; it became independent in 1914.
-In 1907, Ever Ready announced AA dry cell, and in 1911 it developed AAA dry cell.
+In 1907, Ever Ready introduced the AA dry cell, and in 1911 it developed the AAA dry cell.